codespin-ai/codespin/README.md

 codespin gen main.py.prompt.md -i dep1.py -i dep2.py --write
 ```

 But in some cases, including entire files (with `--include` or `-i`) will result in larger context sizes.
-To reduce the size of the context, you can send just the declarations/signatures found in a file with the `--declarations` (or `-d`) option.
+To reduce the size of the context, you can send just the declarations/signatures found in a file with the `--declare` (or `-d`) option.

 ```sh
 codespin gen main.py.prompt.md -d dep1.py -d dep2.py --write